HououinKyouma01/Megumi_Download/README.md

 This program performs 2 basic functions.
 More detailed description below.

 TL;DR
+1. Downloading anime episodes from seedbox and moving them to folders with series name/season number

+OR

+2. Moving locally downladed filesto folders with series name/season number

-1. Downloading anime episodes and cataloging them accordingly in compliance with kodi and TVDB naming format.
+3. Cataloging files and renaming them accordingly in compliance with kodi and TVDB naming format.

-2. Automatic replacing words/names in subtitles (with regex) based on custom list and automatic remux on download/move.
+4. Automatic replacing words/names in subtitles (with regex) based on custom list and automatic remux on download/move.

 **BACKGROUND**